nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 ## Legal Processing ##

-Provider systems SHALL ensure that data provided to Consumer systems only include data for which the GP practice acts as Data Controller.
+Provider systems SHALL ensure that data provided to Consumer systems only include data for which the GP Practice acts as Data Controller.

 ## Patient Demographic Cross-Checking ##